Jangsta/keyboard/README.md

 ## Description

-Step-by-step guide and other tools to make a custom mechanical keyboard.
+This is a step-by-step guide and other tools to make a custom mechanical keyboard.

 ## Built With

-* React
+* Angular
 * Node.js
 * Express
 * MySQL
+* GraphQL
+* Puppeteer